Eggnog Cookies with Eggnog Frosting

 Add a pinch of cinnamon

-Some people add ½ tsp of cinnamon alongside the nutmeg.
-It shifts the flavor toward a more general holiday spice and softens the nutmeg a bit.
-Both versions are good — it just depends on whether you want the nutmeg front and center or more subtle.
+A few people add ½ tsp of cinnamon to the nutmeg.
+This takes the flavor toward more of a general holiday spice and mellows the nutmeg.
+Both versions are good.
+It just comes down to whether you want the nutmeg center stage or more in the background.

 Colored sugar instead of frosting